NLnetLabs/rpki-deploy/terraform/krill-e2e-test/README.md

 The templates have been deliberately structured such that the cloud and Docker parts are separated.
 Only the infrastructure parts such as the VM, DNS and cloud firewall, are cloud specific, the Docker core can run anywhere.
 With this structure it should be relatively easily to add support for other Terraform providers too.

 The beauty of Terraform is the huge number of deployment targets that it supports.

 The beauty of Docker is the ability to use the same core to run on those many different deployment targets and the flexibility it gives you to compose the deployment such that containers share a host or have their own hosts or something in the middle.

+A VM with a public IP address and associated DNS A/AAAA records enable the framework to obtain a Lets Encrypt HTTPS certificate for NGINX such that Krill clients can trust the HTTPS certificate presented to them, while using NGINX to shield Krill from the Internet.

+Currently all clients are deployed as containers on the same host VM as Krill itself but the architecture supports splitting the containers out across multiple hosts.
+However some changes would be required to actually deploy using Docker Swarm or Kubernetes (for example) for such a scenario.

+Conversely, except for the real HTTPS certificate requiring routing from the Internet to NGINX by registered name, it should in theory be possible to omit the public cloud layer and use the Docker Compose layer directly with GitHub Actions, however this has not been tested.

+## Integration with Krill @ GitHub

+The [Krill GitHub repository](https://github.com/NLnetLabs/krill) contains a [GitHub Actions Workflow](https://github.com/NLnetLabs/krill/blob/master/.github/workflows/main.yml) definition that clones this E2E framework repository and uses it to test Krill with the most recent commit to master or commits to a Pull Request.

 ## Requirements

-For this demo you will need:
+This framework requires:
 - A Digital Ocean or Amazon Web Services account.
 - A [Digital Ocean API token](https://cloud.digitalocean.com/account/api/tokens) or AWS access key and secret access key.
 - A DNS domain managed by Digital Ocean or Amazon Web Services.